ABOUT BOWEL CANCER

 - More than 1,200 die from bowel cancer each year

-Remember – if you are still concerned, you can seek a second opinion from another doctor.
+Remember – if you are still concerned, get a second opinion from another doctor.

 Get checked for bowel cancer